-Tyreek Hill A ‘Puzzling Choice’ For All-Decade Team According To Analyst
+Tyreek Hill A ‘Puzzling Choice’ For All-Decade Team, According To Analyst

 Tyreek Hill is an outstanding punt returner and wide receiver for the Kansas City Chiefs.
-He’s the kind of weapon that helped take the team from perennial playoff contender to perennial NFL Championship contender.
+He’s the kind of weapon that helped take the team from perennial playoff contender to perennial NFL championship contender.
 He’s got the speed and ability that had some people talking about him trying out for the Olympics.
-Still, at least one analyst is more than a little confused as to why Hill was recently named to the All-Decade team as a punt returner.
+Still, at least one analyst is more than a little confused as to why Hill was recently named to the all-decade team as a punt returner.

 Michael David Smith of Pro Football Talk doesn’t believe Hill was the best punt returner of the decade, and as he put things, “it wasn’t even close.”